-Going Lanphier was a carpenter and joiner from Fairfax County, Virginia, who worked occasionally for George Washington over a number of years between the 1750s and 1770s.
-Lanphier initially made slave clothing for the estate of Lawrence Washington, George Washington's older half-brother, in 1753.
+Going Lanphier was a hired carpenter and joiner from Fairfax County, Virginia, who worked occasionally for George Washington a number of times between the 1750s and 1770s.
+Lanphier initially made clothing in 1753 for enslaved workers for the estate of Lawrence Washington, George Washington's older half-brother.
 A year later Lanphier was discharging apprentices in joinery and the following year was described as a "jointer."

 With George Washington away serving in the American Revolution, Lanphier was supervised by farm manager Lund Washington, who had difficulties with Lanphier's work.
 Writing in 1778, Lund explained that: "Of all the worthless men living Lanphier is the greatest, no act or temptation of mine can prevail on him to come to work notwithstanding his repeated promises to do so."2 In September of that year, Lanphier was working on the covered walkways between the Mansion, the Servants' Hall, and Kitchen.